Tom's Guide Verdict

 Simultaneous streams: 3

-FuboTV launched in 2015 with a focus on soccer, but it has evolved since then into one of the best cable TV alternatives.
-The entry-level Pro Plan costs $70 and comes with over 120 channels, including the major broadcast and cable networks, and supports 4K streaming for select content (some of its competitors do not).
+FuboTV launched in 2015 with a focus on soccer, but it has evolved since then into one of the best cable TV alternatives — and we've also called it one of the best streaming services.
+The entry-level Pro Plan costs $75 and comes with over 150 channels, including the major broadcast and cable networks, and supports 4K streaming for select content (some of its competitors do not).

 FuboTV's interface is slick and well-designed and comes with 250 hours of Cloud DVR.
 Ultimately, this FuboTV review concludes that it's right for you if you're willing to spend an extra few bucks a month to build a more complete channel guide.